what the basic life functions of organisms are;

 Arthropods are animals which have conquered all environments.
 They can be found in both the water and the air, as well as on land or in the soil.
 A special feature of arthropods is the way their legs are constructed, divided into segments which are linked with joints.
 Parts of their legs are used to move, and others are used, for example, to acquire and crush food.
 They also have limbs on their heads, called antennae.
 Arthropods can be divided into crustaceans (for example, crayfish, crabs and woodlice), arachnids (for example, spiders, ticks and scorpions) and insects (for example bees, ants and beetles).

 Crustaceans inhabit all water environments, though woodlice can be found in damp places on land.
-The bodies of these animals are divided into a cephalothoraxcephalothorax and an abdomenabdomen.
+The bodies of these animals are divided into a cephalothoraxcephalothoraxcephalothorax and an abdomenabdomenabdomen.
 On the cephalothorax are antennae, eyes and a few pairs of legs.

 As a rule, arachnids live on land, only a few live in water (where they breathe air).
 The bodies of arachnids are made up of a cephalothorax and an abdomen.
 They are equipped with several pairs of eyes, dental organs and four pairs of legs.
 Spiders are a group of arachnids which have spinnerets, which they use to produce silk spiderwebs with various uses.
 Some arachnids are poisonous, including scorpions and almost all spiders.